 Investigative Crime & Forensics Websites

-A quarterly newsletter publishing high quality research articles focusing on forensic mental health-related topics.
+A quarterly newsletter publishing high-quality research articles focusing on forensic mental health-related topics.
 This site comes from the American Institute for the Advancement of Forensic Studies in partnership with Concordia University, St. Paul.

-A website with current crime news articles and a popular blog section where established bloggers, academics and professionals in the fields of criminal justice discuss topical issues.
+A website with current crime news articles and a popular blog section where established bloggers, academics, and professionals in the fields of criminal justice discuss topical issues.

 Bringing together news and research from forensic science.
 A fascinating site for what is happening in the world of forensics, including an interviews section where practicing forensic scientists explain their roles and give insight into their field of work.

 The crime section of the New Scientist where current crime research and news events inspire informational and thought-provoking articles.
-This is a site where there is always something new and interesting to read including criminal cases, policing and the criminal justice system.
+This is a site where there is always something new and interesting to read including criminal cases, policing, and the criminal justice system.

 A site for academic journalism with a crime section full of quality articles written by practicing academics.
 With different sections depending on your country of choice and numerous contributing authors, The Conversation provides great reading.

 An extensive resource site for criminal justice news and investigative reporting from the Center on Media, Crime and Justice and Criminal Justice Journalists.
-With resources, news and reports covering all aspects of crime and justice, this is an excellent reference site to keep up to date on research and the most important criminal justice news, issues and developments.
+With resources, news, and reports covering all aspects of crime and justice, this is an excellent reference site to keep up to date on research and the most important criminal justice news, issues, and developments.

-A website focusing on intriguing true crime cases, research and original articles with a view to examine the psychological, sociological and political factors of crime and justice.
+A website focusing on intriguing true crime cases, research, and original articles with a view to examine the psychological, sociological, and political factors of crime and justice.
 A wide range of categories with over 600 posts including an extensive and very useful resources section.

 VICE provides news articles on current crime events along with investigative reports on topics from the death penalty to domestic violence to prisons and terrorism.
-A great resource for anyone with an interest in crime and criminal behaviour and current crime in the news.
+A great resource for anyone with an interest in crime and criminal behavior and current crime in the news.

 Wrongful Convictions Websites & Innocence Blogs